 She talked about David Cameron and paid fulsome tribute to him and his legacy.
 That made sense in her speech as it also made sense for party unity.

-She isn't yet a characteristically eloquent speaker.
+We discussed the Theresa May British Values speech in 2015.
+On that occasion her delivery was plodding.
+And her speech equally so.
+So, she isn't yet a characteristically eloquent speaker.
 Yet, she's confident and assured.
 There were some stumbles throughout.
 I suspect she's not yet fully familiar with auto-cue.
 This will come later.

 However, don't imagine this wasn't a confident speech.
 Because it was.
 This Theresa May Brexit speech brimmed with confidence.